This the time of year that we spend the most time using the crock pot.

 Soups, stews, chili and roasts go on to the menu rotation more than in the warmer weather.
 We take a break from light salads, rice and veggie stir frys and grilled chicken to add in heartier cold weather foods.
 Yummy and so soul warming.

-I totally love chili, especially in the cooler fall weather.
+I totally love easy homemade chili, especially in the cooler fall weather.
+This award winning chili recipe will be like a hug for your tummy.

 Don’t forget to add some cornbread on the side to make this meal complete!